China wants to work with other countries to develop AI

 He was speaking at the opening of the 2018 World Artificial Intelligence Conference, a three-day event to showcase China's rapid progress in developing AI.

-The high-profile conference saw the attendance of Chinese tech giant founders including Alibaba chairman Jack Ma, Tencent chief executive Pony Ma and Baidu chief executive Robin Li, as well as senior executives from American tech powerhouses such as Microsoft, Google and Amazon.
+The high-profile conference saw the attendance of Chinese tech giant founders such as Alibaba chairman Jack Ma, Tencent chief executive Pony Ma and Baidu chief executive Robin Li, as well as senior executives from American tech powerhouses such as Microsoft, Google and Amazon.

 Mr Liu said: "While China has made some achievements in the development of AI, we are clearly aware that there remains a gap in our overall standards compared with advanced levels."

-China will "significantly increase" investment in basic research, he said.
-At the same time, he also pledged more government efforts to protect intellectual property rights.
+China will significantly increase investment in basic research, he said.
+He also pledged more government efforts to protect intellectual property (IP) rights.

 "Small and medium-sized private enterprises play a big role in the AI sector.
 We should continue to improve the business environment to support their growth," he added.

-Mr Liu's call for more international cooperation was echoed by some tech leaders who spoke at the event.
+Mr Liu's call for more international cooperation was echoed by some tech leaders who spoke at the event yesterday.

-Tencent's chief executive said the Internet industries in the US and China have always been highly complementary, and it is also true in the field of AI.

-He noted that a new global supply chain is forming around the field of AI - from research to applications, and from software to hardware to services.
-This requires global collaboration to achieve the optimal configuration.
+He noted that a new global supply chain is forming around the field of AI - from research to applications, and from software and hardware to services.
+This requires global collaboration to achieve the optimal configuration, he added.

-"The powerful advanced technology of the United States and the wide range of application scenarios in China are naturally complementary for a long time to come," he told the audience.
+"The powerful advanced technology of the United States and the wide range of application scenarios in China are naturally complementary for a long time to come," Mr Ma told the audience.

-Formally launched on Monday, the alliance brings together 15 universities.
+Formally launched yesterday, the alliance brings together 15 universities.
 They include top Chinese schools such as Tsinghua University, Fudan University and Zhejiang University, as well as Nanyang Technological University from Singapore and Massachusetts Institute of Technology from the US.